About

 - Picks that span the full price spectrum — from budget to luxury — so you can see exactly what a higher price does, and doesn't, buy you.

-- Outbound "Shop" links point at the brand's full jeans collection, not a single SKU — so once we've helped you decide on the brand and tier, you choose the exact pair you want.
+- Outbound "Shop" links point at the brand's full collection in that category, not a single SKU — so once we've helped you decide on the brand and tier, you choose the exact piece you want.

 How we make money